anwala/teaching-web-science/fall-2022/homework/hw5/README.md

 Write a report that answers and *explains how you arrived at the answers* to the following questions.
 Include any interesting findings that you discover from your analysis.

+Write a report that contains the answers and *explains how you arrived at the answers* to the following questions.
+Before starting, review the [HW report guidelines](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/homework/hw0/reports.md).
+Name your report for this assignment `hw5_report` with the proper file extension.

 (**Report (2 points**)

 ### Q1.
 Color nodes based on final split (2 points)